YushchenkoAndrew/void/README.md

 * Second, I wanted to use a bit complex business logic in some request (for example: building a Docker image)

-This project is quite simple then other services of **''**.
+This project is quite simple then other services of **'Web-Based Project Management System'**.
 The main logic of it, is to be able to upload/delete files to NFS + to be able to build Docker image and push it to DockerHub.

 ROUTES:
 * **[HEAD]** /files -- ping